Cycle of Life Adventures

 We will ride quiet, country roads in great little towns near: Weaverville, Barnardsville, Mt.
 Mitchell, Mt.
 Pisgah, Marshall and the beautiful Blue Ridge Parkway.

 This 4-day riding and social event will be designed for rider levels from Recreational to Advanced.
 The design of this tour keeps us in Asheville for all four nights.
-There will be one low cost of $695 per person for up to four days of riding.
-You will have all maps and GPS routing, van support at 10-15 mile intervals, mechanical support, energy drinks, riding snacks, brewery tour and an occasional van ride for those who are tired.
-Guests will pay for their own rooms, their own meals and will be responsible for their own transportation and bicycle shipment.
+There will be one low cost of $895 per person for up to four days of riding.
+You will have all maps and GPS routing, van support at 10-15 mile intervals, mechanical support, energy drinks, dinners, riding snacks, brewery tour and an occasional van ride for those who are tired.
+Guests will pay for their own rooms and will be responsible for their own transportation and bicycle shipment.

-Our base camp hotel will be Sheraton Four Points in downtown Asheville and available on a first-come, first-serve basis.
+Our base camp hotel will be the TownePlace Suites in downtown Asheville and available on a first-come, first-serve basis.
 Or, you and your group may opt to rent a VRBO or Airbnb in the local area.
-There will be one casual catered meal and a complimentary Wine and Brew social on our first evening.
+There will be a casual catered meal and a complimentary Wine and Brew social on our first evening.
 The group ride will be limited to the first 20 riders.
 Route maps will become available when you sign up.

 Epic Appalachians